Thought Leadership | How To & Education | Hyperlocal Lead Generation

-10 tips to turn phone numbers into new business.
+10 cold calling tips to turn phone calls into new business

-1) Know the laws, and treat your prospects as you would wish to be treated.
-First and foremost, there are laws and regulations governing telemarketing.
+First and foremost, there are cold calling laws and regulations governing telemarketing.
 As with most consumer protections, they exist because of previous businesses behaving badly.
-Make certain you are familiar with the Federal Do Not Call provisions and be aware how failing to comply could result in a penalty.
+Make certain you are familiar with the Federal Do Not Call provisions and be aware of how failing to comply could result in penalties.

-Just as everyone loathes email spam, the disdain for telemarketing arises because of businesses failing to do a good job of targeting and having a legitimate offer.
+Just as everyone loathes email spam, the disdain for telemarketing arises from businesses failing to do a good job of targeting and lacking a legitimate offer.

-Simply put, it’s not spam if it’s of interest to the person you are calling.
+Simply put, it’s not spam if it’s of interest to the person you are cold calling.

 Here is additional FTC background to absorb: